saad2134/donor-sync/README.md

 ## 💡 Google Developer Group (GDG) on Campus Solution Challenge India
 - Sustainable Development Goal (SDG): 3.
 Good health and well being.
-- Problem Statement: "Hospitals & Blood banks face challenges in maintaining accurate donor records, managing blood inventory, and ensuring timely availability for patients.
-Inefficiencies in tracking and matching blood types lead to delays, wastage, and increased risks during emergencies, requiring an automated system to streamline operations and improve accessibility".
+- Problem Statement: "Lack of Access to Healthcare in Underserved Communities".Many communities, especially in rural and remote areas, lack access to basic healthcare services.
+This results in poor health outcomes, preventable diseases, and reduced quality of life.
+Barriers include inadequate healthcare infrastructure, a shortage of medical professionals, and limited awareness of preventive care.

 ## 🚀 Features